 The despotism algorithm allows the individual with the greatest sum of bond weights (the despot) to dictate the fission.
-We chose highly bonded (rather than dominant) individuals as the despot both because such individuals play a key role in collective decisions55 and because dominant individuals appear not to have an outsized role in collective decisions in baboons25.
-Using the female with highest social dominance rank as the despot did not qualitatively change our results (figures S4-S6).
-To apply this algorithm, first, all individuals with direct social bonds to the despot are selected; they are hereafter said to be “distance one” from the despot since the shortest path in the network from the despot to any of these individuals is one bond long (see yellow shading in figure 2: Despotism step 2).
-Their bond strengths to the despot are used as the probability they will join the despot’s daughter group (daughter group 1).
-Assignment to daughter group 1 is stochastic, and if an individual distance one from the despot is not assigned to daughter group 1, their bond to the depot is severed.
+We chose highly bonded individuals as the despot both because such individuals play a key role in collective decisions55 and because dominant individuals appear not to have an outsized role in collective decisions in baboons25.
+In a supplemental analysis, we instead use the dominant female as the despot (figures S4-S6).
+First, all individuals with direct social bonds to the despot are selected; they are “distance one” from the despot since the shortest path in the network from the despot to any of these individuals is one bond long (see yellow shading in figure 2: Despotism step 2).
+Their bond strengths to the despot are used as the probability that they are randomly assigned to the despot’s daughter group (daughter group 1).
+If an individual distance one from the despot is not assigned to daughter group 1, their bond to the depot is severed.
 This creates a revised network in which individuals that did not join daughter group 1 lack bonds to the despot, but all other bonds are retained.
 Next, using this revised network, all individuals connected to those that joined the despot’s daughter group in the previous step (distance two; see yellow shading in figure 2: Despotism step 4) are considered.
-The probability that individuals of distance two from the despot are selected to join daughter group 1 is taken to be the product of bond strengths between the distance-two individual and the connecting individual, multiplied by the bond strength between the connecting individual and the despot.
+The probability that individuals distance two from the despot are selected to join daughter group 1 is taken to be the product of bond strengths between the distance-two individual and the connecting individual, multiplied by the bond strength between the connecting individual and the despot.
 Again, distance two individuals not assigned to daughter group 1 have their bonds to individuals in daughter group 1 removed.
 This procedure continues until the revised network is no longer connected.
-At that point, all individuals not chosen for daughter group 1 are assigned to daughter group 2.
+Then, all individuals not chosen for daughter group 1 are assigned to daughter group 2.
 Since there are more weak bonds than strong bonds, most individuals are unlikely to join the despot’s group, resulting in a group of only a few individuals.
 Thus, for the despotism algorithm, bond strengths were log-transformed prior to normalization to produce daughter groups of more realistic size.

 Random Algorithm

-The random algorithm represents a null expectation for how fissions proceed if they are random with respect to network structure; random fissions will be highly disruptive to social networks.
+The random algorithm represents a null expectation for fissions that are random with respect to network structure; random fissions will be highly disruptive to social networks.
 The random algorithm assigns each individual from the pre-fission group into daughter group 1 or 2 randomly and with equal probability (figure 2).
-Individuals in the same daughter group who were bonded before the fission retain their original bond strength; other bonds are severed.
+Individuals in the same daughter group who were bonded before the fission retain their bonds; other bonds are severed.

 Efficient non-behavioral network bisection

 The efficient non-behavioral network bisection provides a benchmark for a non-disruptive fission not linked to a collective-decision process.
-This algorithm makes use of Mathematica’s54 built-in “FindGraphPartition” function that has been optimized to minimize the number and weight of severed bonds while producing approximately equally sized daughter groups (figure 2).
-We use the efficient non-behavioral network bisection as a basis of comparison as a fission algorithm that has been optimized for efficiency without invoking a collective-decision process, not to make any claims about real organisms.
+This algorithm uses Mathematica’s54 built-in “FindGraphPartition” function that has been optimized to minimize the number and weight of severed bonds while producing approximately equally sized daughter groups (figure 2).
+We use the efficient non-behavioral network bisection as a basis of comparison as a fission algorithm that has been optimized for efficiency without invoking a collective-decision process, not to make claims about real organisms.

 Assessing the algorithms: efficiency and individual-level outcomes